 This means that we will:

-As part of this approach every child with SEN will have an individualised SEN Support Plan that describes the child’s needs, outcomes & provision to meet those needs.
+As part of this approach every child with SEND will have an individualised SEND Support Plan that describes the child’s needs, outcomes & provision to meet those needs.
 Parents/carers and child (where appropriate) views are integral to this process.

 A small percentage of children and young people with significant and/or complex needs may require an assessment that could lead to an Education, Health and Care Plan.